gravitational/teleport/rfd/0093-offline-access.md

 While this does allow access to the node, it will prevent the following:
 - the session from appearing in the active sessions list
 - the session will not be joinable by other users
-- the session recording will not be available
+- the session recording will not be available until the UploadCompleter processes it

 ### Connect